 How a Custodian Is Defined in Financial Services

 In financial services, a custodian is a company that has physical possession of your financial assets.
 It's often a brokerage, commercial bank, or other type of institution that holds your money and investments for convenience and security.

 What a Custodian Does

-In addition to holding onto your money and investments and sending you an account statement, the custodian also serves as the in-between person when you want to buy or sell investments.
+In addition to holding onto your money and investments and sending you an account statement, the custodian also serves as a broker when you want to buy or sell investments.
 In an electronic market-based system, the buyer and seller never meet.
 Therefore, the custodian has the important job of making sure your money goes to the right person, and vice versa.

 When they take your instructions to buy something, the custodian will make arrangements for finding another custodian with a suitable seller of the stock you want to buy, trading your cash for their stock.
-If you want to sell a stock you own, they will also arrange a proper transaction to give you the right amount of money you deserve for the sale (Note: custodians typically charge a transaction fee when you buy or sell an investment).
+If you want to sell a stock you own, they will also arrange a transaction to give you the right amount of money for the sale.

 If you own a stock and it has announced a dividend, you need to make sure you actually receive it.
 A custodian will make arrangements for you to receive your dividend and will file all the necessary paperwork for you to report these dividends to the IRS, if applicable.

 Imagine the many stock transactions that occur during a calendar year; these activities of buying and selling add up.
-So can the payment and receipt of dividends as well as company-specific activities like stock splits or mergers.
+So can the payment and receipt of dividends, as well as company-specific activities like stock splits or mergers.
 A custodian tracks all of this on your behalf.

 When a Company Is Not a Custodian